THE CANADIAN TRANSPORTATION NETWORK

-The rail transportation sector specializes in moving heavy, bulk commodities and containerized traffic over long distances, whilst the passenger function includes commuter, intercity and tourist rail services.
+The rail transportation sector moves heavy, bulk commodities and containerized traffic over long distances, whilst the passenger function includes commuter, intercity and tourist rail services.

 Canadian National Railway (CN) and Canadian Pacific Railway (CP) are the two-dominant freight rail operators in Canada and are both Class I railways, meaning their revenues exceeded $250 million in the past two years.

-CN generates annual freight revenues in Canada on the order of $5.5 billion, and employs 22,000 people in Canada, as well as out of the country.
+CN generates annual freight revenues in Canada on the order of $5.5 billion and employs 22,000 people in Canada and out of the country.

-CP operates 22,500 route-kilometres in six provinces and 13 States, generates almost $4 billion in annual revenues in Canada; it has roughly 15,000 employees system-wide.
+CP operates 22,500 route kilometres in six provinces and 13 States, generating almost $4 billion in annual revenues in Canada; it has roughly 15,000 employees system-wide.

-Miscellaneous rail operations consist of 19 intermodal terminals operated by either CN or CP to run truck/rail and container intermodal services.
-This is augmented by 27 rail border crossings with the U.S
+Various rail operations consist of 19 intermodal terminals operated by either CN or CP to run truck/rail and intermodal container services.
+27 rail border crossings augment this with the U.S

 The North American rail industry is highly integrated.
-Railway companies operate on integrated rail networks tracks (standard gauge), and tracks are maintained to similar standards.
-Loaded rail cars are usually pulled by locomotives owned and operated by the track owner, but North American integration allows railways to interchange or hand off cars and locomotives that meet industry standards to other railways to complete a journey.
+Railway companies operate on integrated rail network tracks (standard gauge), maintained to similar standards.
+Loaded rail cars are usually pulled by locomotives owned and operated by the track owner.
+Still, North American integration allows railways to interchange or hand off cars and locomotives that meet industry standards to other railways to complete a journey.

-Passenger railways include intercity rail operators, urban rail transit railways and heritage railways.
+Passenger railways include intercity rail operators, urban rail transit, and heritage railways.

 Remote communities benefit from subsidized intercity passenger rail services provided by carriers such as Tshiuetin Rail Transportation Inc. between Sept-Iles and Schefferville, while cross-border passenger rail service connections are made possible in Vancouver through Amtrak's Cascades service, in Niagara Falls through Amtrak's Empire service, and in Montreal through Amtrak's Adirondack service.

-A number of tourism rail services are offered throughout the country and include Rocky Mountaineer, Alberta Prairie Railway Excursions, Great Canadian Railtour Company Ltd., South Simcoe Railway, and Steam Train HCW.
+Several tourism rail services are offered throughout the country, including Rocky Mountaineer, Alberta Prairie Railway Excursions, Great Canadian Railtour Company Ltd., South Simcoe Railway, and Steam Train HCW.

-Commuter rail service is provided by TransLink in Metro Vancouver, GO Transit in the Greater Toronto and Hamilton Area, and Agence métropolitaine de transport (Metropolitan Transportation Agency) in the Greater Montreal area.
+TransLink provides commuter rail service in Metro Vancouver, GO Transit in the Greater Toronto and Hamilton Area, and Agence métropolitaine de transport (Metropolitan Transportation Agency) in the Greater Montreal area.

 Green Transportation – in 2013, Transport Canada and the Railway Association of Canada renewed a memorandum of understanding to encourage voluntary emission reductions from the Canadian rail sector during 2011-2015.
 In 2015, the memorandum was extended until the end of 2016.
 The latest annual report published under this memorandum shows the intensity of GHG emissions from rail freight operations in 2014 improved by 3.6% compared to 2013.
 The efforts are ongoing, and manifested further in the recent procurement by the industry of “green” locomotives in large numbers to further reduce GHG emissions.

-The table on the following page summarizes, in comparative terms, the Canadian railway status and situation, vis-à-vis, year over year performances, and over a ten-year period.
+The table on the following page summarizes, in comparative terms, the Canadian railway status and situation vis-à-vis, year over year performances over ten years.

 The Business of Keeping the Railway Network Functioning